 The program certainly isn’t difficult to use, but a big part of “ease of use” is the quality of the overall user experience.
 MAGIX Movie Edit Pro gets a knock in this category because I was frequently frustrated by the design of the UI.

 The MAGIX team deserves a lot of credit for the support it offers.
 The tutorials are excellent and the team makes itself readily available for live online tech support.

 If Price Is Your Biggest Concern:

-Nero Video is a solid option which is available for nearly half the price of the basic version of MMEP.
-Its UI is clean and easy to use, it has very passable video effects, and it comes with a complete suite of media tools which might be of interest to you.
+Nero Video is a solid option that is available for nearly half the price of the basic version of MMEP.
+Its UI is clean and easy to use, it has very passable video effects, and it comes with a complete suite of media tools that might be of interest to you.
 You can read my review of Nero Video.

 If Quality Is Your Biggest Concern:

 Another product made by MAGIX, VEGAS Movie Studio is a very high-quality product.
 The polar opposite of MMEP in nearly every way, Vegas Movie Studio has an incredibly user-friendly UI while offering the same suite of HitFilm and NewBlue effects.
 You can read my VEGAS Movie Studio review.